Jira tracker · Side-by-side review

 - You prefer a menu-bar desktop app over a web dashboard

-- You want JQL-based issue filtering, pinned issues and status reordering in the tracker itself
+- You want JQL-based issue filtering, pinned issues, and status reordering inside the tracker

 - You want your API token to stay in the OS keychain, not a cloud account